 Lawyers are required to demonstrate competence with technology.
-Here’s the latest publication from the Massachusetts BBO and our best tips to help you to use tech right and stay ethically compliant.
+The Massachusetts BBO recently published guidance, and we have more resources to help you to use tech right and stay ethically compliant.

 The Massachusetts SJC created new ethical obligations for lawyers on July 1, 2015 in its amendments to Rules 1.1 and 1.6, bringing relevant parts current with ABA Model Rules of Professional Conduct as amended in 2012.

 Recently, the Massachusetts BBO published further guidance in From Technophobe to Technolawyer: A Lawyer’s Duties Related to Technology Competence and Prevention of Inadvertent Disclosure, written by Heather L. LaVigne, Assistant Bar Counsel.

 The COMPETENCE Rule: “To maintain the requisite knowledge and skill, a lawyer should keep abreast of changes in the law and its practice, including the benefits and risks associated with relevant technology, and engage in continuing study and education.”
 Mass Rule of Professional Conduct 1.1, Comment 8.